Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Background and Related work

 \subsection{Transformers}

-The introduction of transformer architecture \cite{vaswani2017attention} has significantly revolutionized the field of NLP.
-They have emerged as a preferred architecture for various NLP tasks due to their ability to overcome the limitations of previous methods such as Recurrent Neural Networks (RNNs) \cite{medsker2001recurrent}, Convolutional Neural Networks (CNNs) \cite{kim2014convolutional}, and Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long}.
-Transformer models show a unique structure that effectively captures the extensive dependencies and contextual associations of textual data.
+The introduction of transformers~\cite{vaswani2017attention} revolutionized the field of NLP, as they became the preferred architecture for various NLP tasks due to their ability to effectively capture the extensive dependencies and contextual associations of textual data \cite{choi2023transformer,lin2022survey}.
+This ability enables transformers to overcome the limitations of previous methods such as Recurrent Neural Networks (RNNs) \cite{medsker2001recurrent}, Convolutional Neural Networks (CNNs) \cite{kim2014convolutional}, and Long Short-Term Memory (LSTM) \cite{hochreiter1997long}.
 Instead of processing inputs one at a time, transformer models handle tokens or words simultaneously.
-This makes it easier to model the global interactions \cite{farooq2021global} and dependencies \cite{lin2022survey}.
+This makes it easier to model the global interactions \cite{farooq2021global,sanford2024representational} and dependencies \cite{lin2022survey}.
 This feature makes transformers highly effective for various tasks, including but not limited to machine translation, sentiment analysis, and text generation.
-Transformers have emerged as the basic foundation for cutting-edge models such as Bidirectional Encoder Representations Transformers (BERT) \cite{devlin2018bert} and Generative Pre-trained Transformers (GPT) \cite{radford2018improving}.
+Transformers have emerged as the basic foundation for models such as Bidirectional Encoder Representations Transformers (BERT) \cite{devlin2018bert} and Generative Pre-trained Transformers (GPT) \cite{radford2018improving}.
 These models have demonstrated exceptional performances across diverse NLP benchmarks, leading to progress in language understanding, text generation, and question answering \cite{min2023recent}.
-Although transformer models have revolutionized the scope of NLP with their unique architecture and self-attention mechanisms, they are just one part of the broader landscape of LLMs.